What is a business without its customers?

 ReferralCandy is a referral marketing and customer acquisition management tool that incentivizes customers to promote a brand or company’s products within their network.
 It’s basically word-of-mouth marketing on steroids.

 How much does it cost? $29/month.

-Hotjar lets you track the online behaviour of your users through analysis and feedback tools so you can improve customer journeys.
+Hotjar lets you track the online behavior of your users through analysis and feedback tools so you can improve customer journeys.

-It can visually represent click-through rates through heatmaps, record visitor behaviour onsite, test landing pages and analyze forms to improve completion rates.
+It can visually represent click-through rates through heatmaps, record visitor behavior onsite, test landing pages, and analyze forms to improve completion rates.
 Additionally, it lets businesses aggregate feedback by creating polls or surveys and recruiting user testers.